 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they become due.
-As indicated in note 23, the Company manages this risk through the management of its capital structure by monitoring rolling forecasts of the Company's cash and cash equivalents on the basis of expected cash flows.
+The Company manages this risk through the management of its capital structure by monitoring rolling forecasts of the Company's cash and cash equivalents on the basis of expected cash flows.

-Management concluded that the Company has sufficient cash on hand to meet its obligations as they become due for the next 12 months, considering the Company's planned research and development activities, selling expenses, general and administrative expenses and working capital requirements.
+Management concluded that the Company has sufficient cash on hand to meet its obligations as they become due for the next 12 months, considering the Company's planned research and development activities, selling, general and administrative expenses and working capital requirements.
 The Company has the ability to scale its research and development activities, and will do so as necessary, based on cash availability.
-While the Company has \$50,611 in cash and cash equivalents at December 31, 2022, it continues to have an ongoing need for additional capital resources to research and develop, commercialize and manufacture its products and technologies.
+While the Company has \$34,016 in cash and cash equivalents at December 31, 2023, it continues to have an ongoing need for additional capital resources to research and develop, commercialize and manufacture its products and technologies.